ethersphere/swap-swear-and-swindle/README.md

 A contract which manages registrations and deposits for the game players.
 A player who wishes to register and/or deposit to the swear game should do that via this contract.
-The registrar contract is accessed by the main SwearGame contract and is aligned with
+The registrar contract is accessed by the main Swear contract and is aligned with
 the ABIs defined at [RegistrarAbstract](contracts/abstracts/registrarabstract.sol) contract.